polito-se2-21-r03/se1-ezshop/Deliverables/DesignDocument.md

 ReturnTransaction -up-|> Debit
 }

-note "All the classes in this package, with the exception of EZShop and JsonInterface, should be persisted." as note_persistence

-it.polito.ezshop.model -down- note_persistence

 package it.polito.ezshop.utils {
   class Utils {
       + generateId(List<Integer>)
       + isValidBarcode(String)
       + isValidCreditCardNumber(String)
       + luhnValidate(String)
-      + readFromFile(String, String)
-      + whiteToFile(String, String, double)
   }
   Utils <-right- EZShop
 }